mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 card: false
 ---

-In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes for better performance by moving more of the work of rendering the UI from run time to build time.
+In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes to reap the potential performance gains by moving more of the work of rendering the UI from run time to build time.

 Trouble is, the "traditional" CSS-in-JS solutions we rely on aren't able to come along with us because so much of what they do happens at run time.
 And with nearly 50% of respondents indicating they use styled-components in [State of CSS 2023](https://2023.stateofcss.com/en-US/css-in-js/), we're looking at a whole lot of developers who have no clear path forward from here.